Learning Sub-Pixel Disparity Distribution for Light Field Depth Estimation: Related Work

-Recently, deep learning has been gradually used for LF depth estimation \cite{heber2016convolutional, shin2018epinet, chen2021attention, tsai2020attention, wang2022occlusion}.
+In recent years, deep learning has been gradually used for various tasks \cite{he2018learning, he2018spindle, li2022robust}, e.g., LF depth estimation \cite{heber2016convolutional, shin2018epinet, chen2021attention, tsai2020attention, wang2022occlusion}.
 Some learning-based methods estimate the slopes of the lines from the EPI.
-Luo et al. \cite{luo2017epi} used pairs of EPI image patches (horizontal and vertical) to train a CNN network.
-Li et al. \cite{li2020epi} designed a network to learn the relationship between the slopes of straight lines in horizontal and vertical EPIs.
-Leistner et al. \cite{leistner2019learning} introduced the idea of EPI-Shift to increase the receptive field of the network by virtually shifting the LF stack.
+Luo \etal \cite{luo2017epi} used pairs of EPI image patches (horizontal and vertical) to train a CNN network.
+Li \etal \cite{li2020epi} designed a network to learn the relationship between the slopes of straight lines in horizontal and vertical EPIs.
+Leistner \etal \cite{leistner2019learning} introduced the idea of EPI-Shift to increase the receptive field of the network by virtually shifting the LF stack.
 These EPI-based methods only consider the features in the horizontal and vertical directions of angular views and require complex subsequent refinement.

 Other methods design networks by directly exploring the correspondence among views in LF images.
-Shin et al. \cite{shin2018epinet} introduced a multi-stream input structure to concatenate views from four directions for depth estimation.
-Tsai et al. \cite{tsai2020attention} proposed an attention-based viewpoint selection network that generates attention maps to represent the importance of each viewpoint.
-Chen et al. \cite{chen2021attention} proposed an attention-based multi-level fusion network, using an intra-branch and inter-branch fusion strategy to perform a hierarchical fusion of effective features from different perspectives.
-Wang et al. \cite{wang2022occlusion} constructed an occlusion-aware cost volume based on dilated convolution \cite{yu2015multi}, which can achieve high accuracy in terms of MSE metric with fast speed.
+Shin \etal \cite{shin2018epinet} introduced a multi-stream input structure to concatenate views from four directions for depth estimation.
+Guo \etal \cite{guo2020accurate} proposed an occlusion-aware network that learns occlusion maps from features from multiple views, capable of accurately estimating the depth of sharp edges.
+Tsai \etal \cite{tsai2020attention} proposed an attention-based viewpoint selection network that generates attention maps to represent the importance of each viewpoint.
+Chen \etal \cite{chen2021attention} proposed an attention-based multi-level fusion network, using an intra-branch and inter-branch fusion strategy to perform a hierarchical fusion of effective features from different perspectives.
+Wang \etal \cite{wang2022occlusion} constructed an occlusion-aware cost volume based on dilated convolution \cite{yu2015multi}, which achieved a better trade-off between accuracy and speed.

-The state-of-art methods \cite{tsai2020attention, chen2021attention, wang2022occlusion} treat depth estimation as a regression task supervised by a pixel-wise L1 loss and lack explicit supervision of disparity distribution.
-Different from them, we directly learn sub-pixel disparity distribution for LF depth estimation, which can produce a more accurate depth map.
+The state-of-art methods \cite{tsai2020attention, chen2021attention, wang2022occlusion} treat depth estimation as a regression problem supervised by a pixel-wise L1 loss and lack explicit supervision of disparity distribution.
+Different from previous methods, we directly learn sub-pixel disparity distribution for LF depth estimation, which can generate a more accurate depth map.
+To the best of our knowledge, we are the first to apply this methodology to LF depth estimation.